GrinonBarrett/Taksidos/To Do.md

 * Finish Languages.
 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
-* Make Fallen Words spell, which can recall the final statement made by the dead within a period of time.
-* Make a Thought Clutch spell which can bring the final thoughts from an area.
-* Create a spell which allows a reflective surface see magical effects.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword and mace are done)

 Next update: